ChrisAkridge/Cix/docs/Abstract Syntax Tree.md

 * Right-associative: Assignment `= += -= *= /= %= <<= >>> &= ^= |=`

 #### Assignable and Value Expressions
 Some expressions produces things that can be assigned to.
 For example, if `p` is a pointer, then `p + 4` produces a pointer that can be assigned to (`(p + 4) = 2` would work, for instance).
-Such expressions are called **assignable expressions** (or lvalues).
+Such expressions are called **assignable expressions** (or lvalues in C).

 Some expressions produce things that can only be used as a value.
 For example, as `5` is a number, you cannot assign a value to it (`5 = 2` doesn't work).
-Such expressions are called **value expressions** (or rvalues).
+Such expressions are called **value expressions** (or rvalues in C).

 Assignable expressions represent an object in memory and can be used both for their value and to assign a new value to the object.
 Value expressions can only be used for their value.

 The following expression elements are assignable or produce assignable expressions:

 * The name of a variable (`myVar`), or an access to a member of a structure (`socket.port`, `thermometer->tempF`).
+* Functions or expressions that result in a pointer.
 * Arithmetic operations on pointers (`p + 4`).
-* Functions that return a pointer.

-Any other element or operation only produces a value.
+Any other element or operation only produces a value expression.

 #### Parsing Expressions into a Tree